-It takes quite a bit of getting used to, but once you’ve got the hang of it, it’s quite intuitive.
+It takes quite a bit of getting used to, but it’s quite intuitive once you’ve got the hang of it.

-One downside to the interface is, there’s a small button which I thought was to go back a step in my customisation.
+One downside to the interface is a small button that I thought was to go back a step in my customisation.

 It actually turns out that this resets the whole theme and I actually had to do a rollback to get my site back to where it was.